-Admission will be denied if an applicant's composite score on the ACT is less than 16 OR if the high school GPA is less than 2.25.
+Admission will be denied if an applicant's composite score on the ACT is less than 17 or SAT is less than 900, OR if the high school GPA is less than 2.25.

 TRANSFER STUDENT ADMISSION

 A transfer student is defined as one who has been out of high school for at least one full semester and has attempted some college or university work for credit.
 Students with transfer credit who apply to Williams must submit the following: